 See our commitment to safeguarding against slavery and human trafficking

+We are a long established mutual founded in 1841, providing specialist financial advice and solutions to doctors, dentists and teachers.
 Being a mutual is integral to how we think about our business and the way we look after our members, customers and our communities.
-It means we can focus on their long term needs and what’s right, rather than maximising short term profitability for the benefit of shareholders.
+It means we can focus on their long-term needs and what’s right, rather than maximising short term profitability for the benefit of shareholders.

 - and home-based workers spread across the UK